onlyurei/knockout-spa/README.md

 ### How do I use it? ###
 * Install `node` and `npm` if you haven't.
-* Run `npm install` in the repo's folder from command line for the first time.
+* Run `npm install` in the repo's folder from command line for the first time running the app.
-* If you need to install new lib dependencies, run `npm install dependency-package-name --save` to install the package and save dependency entry to `package.json`, then alias the lib file in `/js/common.js` (so that you don't have to type the long relative path everywhere when using the lib as dependency).
+* If you need to install new lib dependencies, run `npm install dependency-package-name --save` to install the package and save dependency entry to `package.json`, then alias the lib file in `/js/common.js` (so that you don't have to type the long relative path everywhere when using the lib).
 * Run `npm start` in the repo's folder from command line, and visit http://localhost:3000 to see the app.
 Notes:
   * Using history api fallback so `index.html` will be served for all 404s.
   * You can also change `server.js` so that it can proxy your CORS requests to endpoints which don't have CORS header present.